-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 2.10 owned property and infrastructure (including public right-of-way) that may have the potential to be retrofitted with control measures designed to control the frequency, volume, and peak intensity of stormwater discharges to and from its MS4.
-The NM Office of the State Engineer (OSE) regulates the water delivery to the Rio Grande in order to meet water delivery other entities within its jurisdiction to discuss the areas requiring drainage and water quality retrofitting within the Middle Rio Grande Watershed, project priorities, and multi-agency funding contributions. • AMAFCA will publish the AMAFCA-funded projects, including the schedule and proposed cost-sharing, in the AMAFCA Project Schedule.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule 2.10 77 owned property and infrastructure (including public right-of-way) that may have the potential to be retrofitted with control measures designed to control the frequency, volume, and peak intensity of stormwater discharges to and from its MS4.
+The NM Office of the State Engineer (OSE) regulates the water delivery to the Rio Grande in order to meet water delivery requirements to Texas; therefore, AMAFCA's objective is to design AMAFCA is also a member of the cooperative MS4 TAG, facilitating cooperation and coordination with other watershed MS4s.
+AMAFCA will complete, as allowed, updated hydrologic analyses for the Rio Grande watersheds to assist with determining priority ranking. other entities within its jurisdiction to discuss the areas requiring drainage and water quality retrofitting within the Middle Rio Grande Watershed, project priorities, and multi-agency funding contributions. • AMAFCA will publish the AMAFCA-funded projects, including the schedule and proposed cost-sharing, in the AMAFCA Project Schedule.
 As part of the development of the AMAFCA Project Schedule, a system review will be completed.
 AMAFCA may utilize the Project Schedule, in part, to rank and tabulate water quality projects and water quality retrofit projects. • AMAFCA will continue membership and involvement in the cooperative MS4 TAG which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande. effective date of MS4 Permit 2.11 78 policy documents as required in Part I.D.5.b.(viii).
 As applicable to each permittee's MS4 jurisdiction, policy and/or planning documents must include the following: Part I.D.5.b.(viii).(a) - A description of master planning and project planning procedures to control the discharge of pollutants to and from the MS4.
 Part I.D.5.b.(viii).(b) - Minimize the amount of impervious surfaces Part I.D.5.b.(viii).(b) - This section is not applicable to AMAFCA's projects, which are regional flood control or water quality projects.
-Part I.D.5.b.(viii).(c) - During planning of AMAFCA projects, environmentally and ecologically AMAFCA may coordinate with MS4s to provide input for project planning of infrastructure retrofitting.
+Part I.D.5.b.(viii).(c) - During planning of AMAFCA projects, environmentally and ecologically sensitive areas that provide water quality benefits are considered.
+AMAFCA may coordinate with MS4s to provide input for project planning of infrastructure retrofitting.
 For projects led by AMAFCA, watershed protection elements may be incorporated into Drainage Management Plans, as appropriate, in order to identify watersheds which potentially can be retrofitted with regional water quality facilities.
 All AMAFCA projects will obtain USFWS, USACE, and/or pueblo